chrisdalke/robotics-workbench/README.md

 - Large projects you can't do inside an apartment/house (Welding, woodwork, etc)
 - Precision surface-mount PCBs

+## The Organizational System

+This list is divided into categories, pick and choose what you want from each one.
+I've included links to some good storage containers, label makers, etc which I use to organize my desk.

 ## The List

 - Connectors